ninabarzh/broomstick/content/posts/citrix.md

 ### The wider implications

-If the Laundry Bear attribution holds, this was more than a disruptive act — it was a strategic probe.
+If the Laundry Bear attribution holds, this was more than a disruptive act, it was a strategic probe.
 Targeting the justice system of an EU state undermines public trust, clogs the machinery of law, and signals that even core democratic institutions can be quietly stalled.
 It sends a message to other European states: your critical systems are reachable, and we know where to knock.
 The attack was a reminder that in modern geopolitics, destabilisation does not require troops on borders.
 Sometimes, it just requires the right bug in the wrong system.

 ## Groundhog day for digital security